No products in the cart.

-I meet a lot of people who are not familiar with cold cream, or what it does.
+I meet a lot of people who are not familiar with cold cream and what it can do for the skin.
 I’m here to tell you, this stuff is magic!
-Our mothers, grandmothers and great grandmothers swear by it, and after being sidetracked by all the tantalizing products out there, I faithfully came back to my cold cream jar.
+Our mothers, grandmothers and great grandmothers swear by it, and after being sidetracked by all the tantalizing products out there, I faithfully came back to my jar of cold cream.

 What is Cold Cream?

 Cold cream has been around for centuries.
 It is the ultimate all-in-one cleanser, makeup remover, and moisturizer.

 “Cold” is simply a reference to the cooling sensation it causes after being applied, believed to be due to the water content of the cream evaporating off the skin.

 Classically, cold cream was made out of a few simple ingredients: olive or almond oil, beeswax and water (Journal of Chemical Education) .
 However, as the former two have a short shelf life and spoil rather quickly, other more stable and longer-lasting ingredients replaced them, mainly mineral oil.
 Various ingredients are added by different manufacturers to infuse a scent or add more moisturizing ingredients.[Read more: Is Mineral Oil Really Bad for Your Skin?]